Real-normalized differentials: limits on stable curves: Introduction

 \subsection{Related work}

 The question of describing the closures of strata of Riemann surfaces together with a meromorphic differential is currently under intense investigation, eg.~in~\cite{gendron,chen,fapa,strata}, and the answer there is also in terms of twisted meromorphic differentials on the stable curve.

-However, the results obtained in these works cannot be directly applied to our RN differentials, as our setup is inherently not holomorphic, and as these works do not handle the reality of periods.
-Moreover, in our setup we are able to describe the limit differentials explicitly in terms of the Kirchhoff problem, While our construction of the RN differential does not apply to meromorphic differentials with prescribed zeroes and poles, it appears that the technique of solving the \RHP using a Cauchy kernel independent of the plumbing coordinates may be applied in that setup, as will be further investigated elsewhere.
+However, our analytic approach via the jump problem is completely different from the methods employed there, and in particular allows us to describe the RN differential with arbitrary precision on {\em any} smooth jet curve in a plumbing neighborhood.
+As a byproduct we get for example an explicit description of the residues in the limit via the Kirchhoff problem.